his way had therefore come full circle

 for the rectilinear belongs only to geometry and not to nature and life

 *shot with Nikon d700 and nikkor 85mm f/1.4 d lens with manual focus at f/1.4 ISO1800 and 1/200s, cropped and transformed into mono in lightroom cc*

 and forget not that the earth delights to feel your bare feet and the winds long to play with your hair

-― kahlil gibran, t
+― kahlil gibran, the prophet

 Don’t forget:beautiful sunsets need cloudy skies.

 Shot from the window of my BA flight home last night.

 ‘what was the thing, who was the one?